 \subsection{LLM-based Automated Heuristic Design}

 Large language models have shown remarkable performance across a variety of tasks and exhibit promising zero-shot capabilities in linguistic processing and code generation.
-The use of LLMs in automated heuristic design is still in its early stages.
+The use of LLMs in automated heuristic design is still in its early stages~\citep{liu2024systematic}.
 For example, FunSearch~\citep{romera2024mathematical} leverages LLMs to generate and improve code implementations of heuristics based on EC frameworks, achieving state-of-the-art results in mathematical and combinatorial optimization problems.
 EoH~\citep{liu2024eoh} evolves both idea descriptions and code implementations of heuristics simultaneously, leading to competitive performance in a more efficient manner.
 This EC+LLM approach has been successfully applied in heuristic and function design across various tasks such as reward function design~\cite{ma2023eureka}, molecular design~\cite{wang2024efficient}, network design~\cite{mao2024identify}, and Bayesian optimization~\cite{yao2024evolve}.
-While effective heuristics are produced, they only consider the performance on target instances as the sole objective, without other critical objectives.
+While effective heuristics are developed, they often focus solely on performance for specific target instances, overlooking other crucial objectives like efficiency and complexity.